g2384/Life-In-The-UK/Facts.md

 - 0.8%: Sikh
 - less than 0.5%: Jewish, Buddhist

+In the 2009 Citizenship Survey:
+- 70%: Christian
+- 21%: no religion
+- 4%: Muslim
+- 2%: Hindu
+- 1%: Sikh
+- less than 0.5%: Jewish, Buddhist
+- 2%: follow another religion

 The population is very **unequally distributed** over the four parts of the UK.
 - 84%: England
 - just over 8%: Scotland